v-cakoll/docs.it-it/docs/standard/datetime/working-with-calendars.md

 [!code-csharp[Conceptual.Calendars#6](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.calendars/cs/noncurrentcalendar1.cs#6)]
 [!code-vb[Conceptual.Calendars#6](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.calendars/vb/noncurrentcalendar1.vb#6)]

-### <a name="calendars-and-date-ranges"></a>Calendari e intervalli di date
+### <a name="calendars-and-date-ranges"></a>Calendars and date ranges

 La data più vicina supportata da un calendario è indicata dalla proprietà <xref:System.Globalization.Calendar.MinSupportedDateTime%2A?displayProperty=nameWithType> del calendario.
 Per la classe <xref:System.Globalization.GregorianCalendar>, tale data è il 1° gennaio, 0001. d.C.
-La maggior parte degli altri calendari in .NET supporta una data successiva.
+Most of the other calendars in .NET support a later date.
 Il tentativo di utilizzare un valore di data e ora che precede la data più vicina supportata da un calendario genera un'eccezione <xref:System.ArgumentOutOfRangeException>.

 Tuttavia, esiste un'eccezione importante.
 Il valore (non inizializzato) predefinito di un oggetto <xref:System.DateTime> e un oggetto <xref:System.DateTimeOffset> è uguale al valore <xref:System.Globalization.GregorianCalendar.MinSupportedDateTime%2A?displayProperty=nameWithType>.
-Se si tenta di formattare questa data in un calendario che non supporta il 1 ° gennaio 0001 E.V. e non si specifica un identificatore di formato, il metodo di formattazione usa l'identificatore di formato "s" (modello di data/ora ordinabile) anziché l'identificatore di formato "G" (schema di data/ora generale).
+If you try to format this date in a calendar that does not support January 1, 0001 C.E. and you do not provide a format specifier, the formatting method uses the "s" (sortable date/time pattern) format specifier instead of the "G" (general date/time pattern) format specifier.
 Di conseguenza, l'operazione di formattazione non genera un'eccezione <xref:System.ArgumentOutOfRangeException>.
 Al contrario, restituisce la data non supportata.
 Come illustrato nell'esempio, viene mostrato il valore <xref:System.DateTime.MinValue?displayProperty=nameWithType> quando le impostazioni cultura correnti sono impostate su giapponese (Giappone) con il calendario giapponese e su arabo (Egitto) con il calendario Um al Qura.
 Vengono inoltre impostate le impostazioni cultura correnti su inglese (Stati Uniti) e viene chiamato il metodo <xref:System.DateTime.ToString%28System.IFormatProvider%29?displayProperty=nameWithType> con ognuno di questi oggetti <xref:System.Globalization.CultureInfo>.
 In ogni caso, la data viene visualizzata usando lo schema di data/ora ordinabile.

 [!code-csharp[Conceptual.Calendars#11](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.calendars/cs/minsupporteddatetime1.cs#11)]
 [!code-vb[Conceptual.Calendars#11](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.calendars/vb/minsupporteddatetime1.vb#11)]

-## <a name="working-with-eras"></a>Utilizzo delle ere
+## <a name="work-with-eras"></a>Work with eras

 I calendari dividono in genere le date in ere.
-Tuttavia, le classi <xref:System.Globalization.Calendar> in .NET non supportano tutte le epoche definite da un calendario e la maggior parte delle <xref:System.Globalization.Calendar> classi supportano solo una singola era.
+However, the <xref:System.Globalization.Calendar> classes in .NET do not support every era defined by a calendar, and most of the <xref:System.Globalization.Calendar> classes support only a single era.
 Solo le classi <xref:System.Globalization.JapaneseCalendar> e <xref:System.Globalization.JapaneseLunisolarCalendar> supportano più ere.

 > [!IMPORTANT]
-> L'era REIWA, una nuova era nella <xref:System.Globalization.JapaneseCalendar> e <xref:System.Globalization.JapaneseLunisolarCalendar>, inizia il 1 ° maggio 2019.
+> The Reiwa era, a new era in the <xref:System.Globalization.JapaneseCalendar> and <xref:System.Globalization.JapaneseLunisolarCalendar>, begins on May 1, 2019.
 Questo cambio interessa tutte le applicazioni che usano questi calendari.
-Per ulteriori informazioni, vedere gli articoli seguenti:
+Per altre informazioni, vedere i seguenti articoli:
 >
-> - [Gestione di una nuova era nel calendario giapponese in .NET](https://devblogs.microsoft.com/dotnet/handling-a-new-era-in-the-japanese-calendar-in-net/), che documenta le funzionalità aggiunte a .NET per supportare calendari con più ere e illustra le procedure consigliate da usare per la gestione dei calendari multi-era.
+> - [Handling a new era in the Japanese calendar in .NET](https://devblogs.microsoft.com/dotnet/handling-a-new-era-in-the-japanese-calendar-in-net/), which documents features added to .NET to support calendars with multiple eras and discusses best practices to use when handling multi-era calendars.
-> - [Preparare l'applicazione per la modifica dell'era giapponese](/windows/uwp/design/globalizing/japanese-era-change), che fornisce informazioni sul test delle applicazioni in Windows per garantirne la conformità alla modifica dell'era.
+> - [Prepare your application for the Japanese era change](/windows/uwp/design/globalizing/japanese-era-change), which provides information on testing your applications on Windows to ensure their readiness for the era change.
-> - [Riepilogo dei nuovi aggiornamenti dell'era giapponese per .NET Framework](https://support.microsoft.com/help/4477957/new-japanese-era-updates-for-net-framework), che elenca .NET Framework aggiornamenti per le singole versioni di Windows correlate alla nuova era del calendario giapponese, nota nuove funzionalità di .NET Framework per il supporto di più epoche e include elementi cercare nei test delle applicazioni.
+> - [Summary of new Japanese Era updates for .NET Framework](https://support.microsoft.com/help/4477957/new-japanese-era-updates-for-net-framework), which lists .NET Framework updates for individual Windows versions that are related to the new Japanese calendar era, notes new .NET Framework features for multi-era support, and includes things to look for in testing your applications.

-Un'era nella maggior parte dei calendari denota un periodo di tempo estremamente lungo.
-Nel calendario gregoriano, ad esempio, l'era corrente si estende su più di due millenni.
-Per il <xref:System.Globalization.JapaneseCalendar> e il <xref:System.Globalization.JapaneseLunisolarCalendar>, i due calendari che supportano più ere, questo non è il caso.
-Un'era corrisponde al periodo di Regno di un imperatore.
-Il supporto per più ere, in particolare quando il limite superiore dell'era sconosciuta, pone particolari difficoltà.
+An era in most calendars denotes an extremely long time period.
+In the Gregorian calendar, for example, the current era spans more than two millennia.
+For the <xref:System.Globalization.JapaneseCalendar> and the <xref:System.Globalization.JapaneseLunisolarCalendar>, the two calendars that support multiple eras, this is not the case.
+An era corresponds to the period of an emperor's reign.
+Support for multiple eras, particularly when the upper limit of the current era is unknown, poses special challenges.

-### <a name="eras-and-era-names"></a>Ere e nomi dell'era
+### <a name="eras-and-era-names"></a>Eras and era names

-In .NET, i numeri interi che rappresentano le ere supportate da una particolare implementazione del calendario vengono archiviati in ordine inverso nella matrice <xref:System.Globalization.Calendar.Eras%2A?displayProperty=nameWithType>.
-L'era corrente (ossia l'era con l'intervallo di tempo più recente) si trova in corrispondenza dell'indice zero e, per <xref:System.Globalization.Calendar> classi che supportano più ere, ogni indice successivo riflette l'era precedente.
+In .NET, integers that represent the eras supported by a particular calendar implementation are stored in reverse order in the <xref:System.Globalization.Calendar.Eras%2A?displayProperty=nameWithType> array.
+The current era (which is the era with the latest time range) is at index zero, and for <xref:System.Globalization.Calendar> classes that support multiple eras, each successive index reflects the previous era.
 La proprietà <xref:System.Globalization.Calendar.CurrentEra?displayProperty=nameWithType> statica definisce l'indice dell'era corrente nella matrice <xref:System.Globalization.Calendar.Eras%2A?displayProperty=nameWithType>.
 Si tratta di una costante il cui valore è sempre zero.
 Le singole classi <xref:System.Globalization.Calendar> includono anche i campi statici che restituiscono il valore dell'era corrente.
 Tali valori vengono elencati nella tabella seguente.

 | Classe di calendario                                        | Campo era corrente                                                 |
 | ----------------------------------------------------- | ----------------------------------------------------------------- |